hml230/exploring-lateness/README.md

 - First I needed to choose the proper predictors.
 I looked for strong correlations between variables to avoid problems with multicollinearity

-- Also, variables that changed very little had minimal impact and were therefore not included as predictors

 - I then studied correlations between predictors and the target variable (lateness)

-- I saw from the correlation matrices that `occupancy_level` and `load_factor` are highly correlated.
+- I saw from the correlation matrices that `capacity` and `time` are correlated.
 Furthermore, both are correlated to the target variable `lateness_minutes`.
-Similar patterns emerged with `capacity`

 A heatmap of correlations using `Seaborn` follows: